How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 KULUBA MAP

-Here is a photo of the entrance to the ruins to help you find them, as there is no sign.
+Here is a photo of the ruins’ entrance to help you find them, as there is no sign.

-It is a very simple wooden ranch door: sometimes you may find cattle grazing around on the site.
+It is a very simple wooden ranch door; you may sometimes find cattle grazing on the site.

-You can park where you see the sign for the Culubá ranch.
+You can park where you see the Culubá ranch sign.
 When you take the dirt road towards the ruins, a moment after 1.5 km, there is a building on your right.

 We can see about 2 areas in Kuluba (to explain the place better)

-1. Entering on the right-hand side there is a path that you can follow that leads you to the Palacio de las U, a wonderful place immersed in the vegetation.
-In this area there is also a square, where you can explore around.
-The bedrooms of the building are usually inhabited by birds, including the elegant Toh, a mythical bird of the Yucatan Peninsula.
+- Entering on the right-hand side, there is a path that you can follow that leads you to the Palacio de las U, a wonderful place immersed in the vegetation.
+In this area, there is also a square, where you can explore around.
+The building’s bedrooms are usually occupied by birds, including the elegant Toh, a mythical bird of the Yucatan Peninsula.

 PRACTICAL INFORMATION